 For primary responders:

-- Respond to the scene; initiate emergency response phone chain by calling vice president of information technology and infrastructure.
+- Respond to the scene; initiate emergency response phone chain by calling the director of facilities operations.

 - Inform local law enforcement agencies.

 - Confer with the person(s) who received the threat.

 - Evacuate the building or area in accordance with established building evacuation procedures.